-Note:

 INFORMATION PAGE

 Attach a copy of the present program from the current catalog and a revised version (exactly as you wish it to appear in the catalog).

 Did this program change receive unanimous approval within the Department? __yes__ If not, what are the major concerns raised by the opponents?